Yusluv2549583/alx-system_engineering-devops/0x00-shell_basics/README.md

-Exercise 0 = script that switches the current user to the user betty
+script that switches the current user to the user betty